Permanent Diaconate

 No. Like the Seminary Formation Program, the Deacon Formation Program constitutes one more period of discernment.
 The candidate may find, as he learns more about himself and the diaconate, that ordained ministry is not his calling.
 Periodic evaluation of each man by his pastor and teachers in addition to regular self-evaluation allow the formation staff to assist each individual in his vocation journey.
 These may result in either the candidate or the formation staff suggesting that the formation relationship be terminated.

 Once a man is accepted into the Deacon Formation Program there are three additional years of preparation for ordination.
 The formation for diaconate is not only academic but also spiritual and ministerial.
-A man in deacon formation meets monthly with a spiritual director.
-He and his wife also develop a mentoring relationship with an ordained deacon and his wife, meeting together at least two hours a month.
+A man in deacon formation meets with a spiritual director.
+He and his wife also have the opportunity to meet with a deacon mentor and his wife.

-Candidates are installed as reader and acolyte in due time as well as being accepted as candidates for the order of deacon by the Archbishop.
-For each installation the students carry out ministerial projects in their parish correlating to the Word, Liturgy and Charity/Justice.
+Candidates are installed as lector and acolyte during the formation program.
+For each installation the candidates carry out ministerial projects in their parish correlating to the Word, Liturgy and Charity.

 In the Archdiocese of Cincinnati a Deacon is only granted faculties to preach on weekdays and at funerals, weddings and baptisms.
 He may apply for permission to preach on Sundays after at least one year of ordination and successful completion of the required post-ordination courses, and the final approval of the Archbishop and his pastor.